Sidd5arth/weather-app/README.md

 ✏ Rest api and api integration

-✏ App fetches data from a weather api via axios and shows one week data from today
+✏ App fetches data from a weather api via axios and shows one week data.

 LIVE APP DEPLOYED ON VERCEL - https://weather-app-rho-mocha.vercel.app/